Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers: Odds, spread, over/under and other Vegas lines - Western Conference Finals Game 1

-In Game 1 of the Western Conference Finals, the Denver Nuggets will be eyeing a win against Los Angeles Lakers.
+In Game 1 of the Western Conference Finals, the Denver Nuggets will be looking for a win against Los Angeles Lakers.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Nuggets vs. Lakers matchup.
+In this article, you can find the spread and odds across multiple sportsbooks for the Nuggets vs. Lakers matchup.

 Nuggets vs. Lakers Game Info